wustlcse237sp20/project-saveaseat/README.md

 Customers should be able to pick a restaurant, choose a date and the size of their party, see available time slots for the chosen restaurant, and confirm the booking, receiving a unique ID.
 Restaurant owners should be able to enter the name of their restaurant, enter their password, and then manage their bookings: they should be able to see their current reservations and the remaining restaurant capacity at each timeslot.

+To compile type: javac saveASeat.java Restaurant.java Reservation.java Platform.java in the restaurantmanager folder.
 To run type: java restaurantmanager.saveASeat in src folder.

+You can try logging in as 1 of 3 restaurants:
+Lucia's, password 12345
+Hammy's, password 12345
+G Hao's, password 12345

+You can try checking the details of 1 of 3 reservations:
+Reservation ID 12345678 at Hammy's
+Reservation ID 83827429 at Lucia's
+Reservation ID 59938138 at G Hao's